Adri6336/Lam-Estimate/README.md

 It was built to compensate for my lack of on-the-fly mathematical prowess with memes and a reasonable estimate.

+This is the first android app I've made, so much of it is a learning process for me.

 ![image](https://github.com/Adri6336/Lam-Estimate/blob/main/lamestimate.png)

 # Getting an Estimate